synapticloop/backblaze-b2-java-api/README.md

  - runtime 'org.json:json:20090211'
  - runtime 'org.slf4j:slf4j-api:1.7.13'

-which can be found by searching here: [http://mvnrepository.com/](http://mvnrepository.com/)
+which can be found by searching here: [http://mvnrepository.com/](http://mvnrepository.com/) (and you may need to download their dependencies in turn)

-# Running the Tests
+# Building the Package

 `gradlew build`